MooersLab/jupyterlabcctbxsnips/README.md

 The menu bar should contain the items `cctbx`, `cctbx+`, `pymol` and `pymol+`.
 The bash alias command `alias pcJL='conda activate pc37 && juptyer lab'` can reduce subsequent typing.
 If there are irresolvable error messages, the broken environment can be removed with the command `conda env remove --name pc37`.
-This first protocol has the upside using one kernel to call cctbx and pymol and the downside of possible  disruptions by updates to either PyMOL or CCTBX.
+This first protocol has the upside of using one kernel to call cctbx and pymol and the downside of possible  disruptions by updates to either PyMOL or CCTBX.

-The approval protocol can be adapted to Mac OS X with the appropriate changes in the name of Anaconda install script and changes in the paths.
+The above protocol can be adapted to Mac OS X with the appropriate changes in the name of the Anaconda install script and changes in the paths.
 If Node.js is missing, it can be installed with Anaconda or Home Brew.
+Node.js must of a version greater than 10.0.0 (e.g., conda install conda-forge::nodejs=15.3).
+Anaconda will sometime degrade Node.js to version 6.

 ### Pymol and cctbx with separate Python interpreters from Anaconda

-The second protocol creates a new conda environment for CCTBX but not PyMOL.
+This second protocol creates a new conda environment for CCTBX and uses an existing installation of PyMOL.
 The upside of this approach is that updates to one program will not break the other program.
+JuptyerLab is installed in both the cctbx environment and again in PyMOL.
-Separate kernels are created for CCTBX and for the PyMOL.app installed in the standard location.
+Separate kernels are created for CCTBX and for the Python interpreter in the PyMOL.app.
-The downsides of this approach are that it will necessitate not calling pymol and cctbx in the same cell and switching kernels when calling each program.
+PyMOL and  CCTBX cannot be called from the same cell.
+Also, the kernel has to be switched when changing programs.

-Name the new environment `cctbx37` is desgined to track the Python version used to create the environment.
+The name  `cctbx37` is desgined to track the Python version used to create the environment.
-Ccreate a kernel named cctbx37 via the command `ipython kernel install --name cctbx37 --user`.
+Create a Juptyer kernel also named cctbx37.

 With PyMOL installed in the usual location via its installer, open PyMOL and install Jupyter inside it with the command `conda install -c conda-forge jupyter -y` entered at the PyMOL prompt.
 The install can be slow and the PyMOL prompt may appeaer to hang.
 Give it several minutes to complete.